-N MY FIRST day, February 13, 1997, as chief economist into its gigantic, modern, gleanning main building on 19th Street in Washington, DC, the institution's motto was the first thing that caught my eye: Our dream is a world without poverty.
+N MY FIRST day, February 13, 1997, as chief economist and senior vice president of the World Bank, as I walked into its gigantic, modern, gleaming main building on 19th Street in Washington, DC, the institution's motto was the first thing that caught my eye: Our dream is a world without poverty.
 In the center of the thirteen-story atrium there is a statue of a young boy leading an old blind man, a memorial to the eradication of river blindness (onchocerciasis).
 Before the World Bank, the World Health Organization, and others pooled their efforts, thousands were blinded annually in Africa from this preventable disease.
 Across the street stands another glearning monument to public wealth, the headquarters of the International Monetary Fund.
 The marble atrium inside, graced with abundant flora, serves to remind visiting finance ministers from countries around the world that the IMF represents the centers of wealth and power.